rdeusser/go-infoblox/README.md

 ## Can I help?
 I love Pull Requests!
-I've linked above for how the general design of the library should work and [here](https://community.infoblox.com/t5/API-Integration/The-definitive-list-of-REST-examples/td-p/1214) is some good info on the Infoblox API.
+I've linked above for how the general design of the library should work and [here](https://community.infoblox.com/t5/API-Integration/The-definitive-list-of-REST-examples/td-p/1214) is some good info on how to use the Infoblox API.
+You can also use this [resource](https://ipam.illinois.edu/api/doc/) for API documentation.